axibase/atsd/rule-engine/control-flow.md

 # Control Flow

-The following syntax options for conditional processing and iteration are supported in response actions.
+Response actions support the following syntax options for conditional processing and iteration.

 ## Conditional Processing

 Use `@if/@else/@end` syntax for conditional processing.

-The `@if` and `@else` branches accept boolean conditions.
+`@if` and `@else` branches accept boolean conditions.

 ```css
 @if{condition_A}